Who we are

 If you have concerns that your child may demonstrate signs of autism spectrum disorder, talk with your child’s health care provider.
 Your child’s doctor will help you to decide if further evaluation is needed and can facilitate a referral to WECAN if appropriate.

-Physician referral is required for a diagnostic evaluation through the Western Evaluation Center for Autism and Neurodevelopmental Disorders.
+There are two forms that are required before an appointment can be made.
+Both the Child and Family History form and Physician referral is required for a diagnostic evaluation through the Western Evaluation Center for Autism and Neurodevelopmental Disorders.
 A physician signature is required on the referral form.
 The required records listed on the referral form are also needed to support the scheduling process and clinical preparation.
 These records can be obtained by the referring physician or can be sent in separately by the caregiver.

 Once our clinic receives the physician referral, we will contact the referring physician and obtain any additional needed documentation.